 - Reduce stress

 - Avoid delays

-Can I use the same attorney for both my custody case and my divorce?
+Can I use the exact attorney for my custody case and my divorce?

 Yes.
 A divorce case takes care of more than just the divorce.
-It is mandatory that if there are children that those children be included in the divorce.
+Those children must be included in the divorce if there are children.

 In other words, orders will be established to cover children's issues such as:

 - Medical support